What has to work together

-Home / Services / Speed-to-Lead Repair
+Home / Services / Speed-to-Lead System

 Follow-up before the buyer cools off - Stan Consulting

-Updated June 2026 · generated page-specific visual · principal-led scope
+Updated July 4, 2026 · generated page-specific visual · principal-led scope

 For businesses where people call, request quotes, or ask for appointments, then drift away because the response is slow, inconsistent, or invisible.
 The fix is not more traffic.
 It is making the next human action happen fast enough to matter.